UMD: A Globally Connected University

 Students are expected to select their first choice classes and an alternative class list with their application.
 We cannot guarantee that students will be able to register for particular classes at UMD.

 The following departments or schools have high enrollment demand and limited space in classes.
 Consequently, students will need to have maximum flexibility in course choices from these departments.
-These departments are as follows:

 - Biological Sciences, Biochemistry, Chemistry, & Environmental Sciences and Policy-Biodiversity and Conservation